ryanwhowe/Dot/README.md

 ### `Dot::append()`

 The `Dot::append()` method will set the passed value as an array value inside the provided array at the location of the key provided.
 If the location already contains a value the values will be merged into a single array.
 The append method will create the key structure needed to place the array value in the array if it is not present already.

-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.
+There is a globally available `dotAppend()` function, that wraps the `Dot::append()` static method included in the autoloader.

 #### Description